cgarciaarano/homelab/ansible/README.md

 It defines one container with Ansible and another one with the target machine.

 - `ansible`: Alpine with Python 2.7.
-Ansible is installed via `git`, the configuration in `etc/' is mounted on `/etc/ansible/`, and the `ansible/`directory is mounted on `/opt/ansible`.
+Ansible is installed via `git`, the configuration in `etc/` is mounted on `/etc/ansible/`, and the `ansible/` directory is mounted on `/opt/ansible`.
 It also contains a private key to connect to the target machines
 - `target`: Ubuntu Xenial with ssh server to test Ansible playbooks.
 Python is installed, as it's needed by Ansible to run (this would be a problem in embedded systems).
 It contains a public key to allow passwordless logins from Ansible container.

 Just run: